IvanGenesoto/grand-theft-ascii/README.md

-# grand-theft-ascii
+# Neon City Anarchy
-A game for people who like games.
+A massively multiplayer persistent online world for people who want to experience a simulated anarchic society.